Do you do business in the state of California? If so, you need to keep up with the state's ever-evolving privacy laws.

 - Ensure any children's information is secure

-The CCPA (California Consumer Privacy Act) is the new kid on the block.
-It is another product of the California Assembly, and it goes into effect (in part) on January 1, 2020.
+The CCPA (California Consumer Privacy Act) went into effect on January 1, 2020, and was amended and expanded by the CPRA.
 The law is similar to the EU's General Data Protection Regulation (GDPR).
 It's different from the other two in its provisions.

 The goal of the law is to further establish transparency and accountability among businesses (with a focus on big tech).
 As a result, it:

 - Creates new rights for California residents regarding their data

 - Extends the fines in relation to children's information